SomeWeekendReading/someweekendreading.github.io/_posts/2020-10-15-covid-vs-statins-ace-inhibitors.md

 - They looked at 170 patients hospitalized for COVID-19, and 5281 COVID-negative
   controls.
 They measured time from hospital admission to onset of _severe_ disease (death or ICU), time to discharge with no longer severe disease, or time to death.
-- They did multivariate logistic regressions (in [R](https://www.r-project.org/), bless their little hearts) to account for the effect of statin/ACE/ARB drugs, and to account for confounding factors like age, sex, obesity, etc. <sup id="fn3a">[[3]](#fn3)</sup>
+- They did multivariate [logistic regressions](https://en.wikipedia.org/wiki/Logistic_regression) (in [R](https://www.r-project.org/), bless
+  their little hearts) to account for the effect of statin/ACE/ARB drugs, and to account for confounding factors like age, sex, obesity, etc. <sup id="fn3a">[[3]](#fn3)</sup>
 - Statins were strongly associated with reduced risk of progressing to severe disease and with faster recovery times, by a couple of interesting statistical tests (_q.v._).
 - But... statin use in the COVID-negative controls was more weakly associated with
-  progression: it won't stop you getting COVID-19, but it helps (a little) once you already have it.
+  progression: it won't _stop_ you getting COVID-19, but it helps (a little) once you already have it.
-- They say there is "potential evidence" associating ACE/ARB drugs to faster recovery, but their statistical significance tests say no.  No idea why they said "potential evidence", when it's clear their statistician told them "no".
-More medically important, though, is the implicit result: ACE/ARB drugs don't help against COVID, but they also _don't hurt_, so if you're taking them already for blood pressure you should continue.
+- They say there is "potential evidence" associating ACE/ARB drugs to faster recovery, but their statistical significance tests say otherwise.
+No idea why they said "potential evidence", when it's clear their statistician told them "No."  More medically important, though, is the implicit result: ACE/ARB drugs don't help against COVID, but they also _don't hurt_, so if you're taking them already for blood pressure you should continue to take them as your doctor prescribes.

 <img src="{{site.baseurl }}/images/2020-10-15-covid-vs-statins-ace-inhibitors-daniels-2.png" width="353" height="294" alt="Daniels: Odds ratio of predictors" title="Daniels: Odds ratio of predictors" style="float: right; margin: 3px 3px 3px 3px; border: 1px solid #000000;">
 Here's a summary of their results.
-They're measuring the odds ratio of progression to severe COVID-19 (and recall that, as they're using logistic regression, we're always dealing in odds ratios).
+They're measuring the odds ratio of progression to severe COVID-19 (and recall that, as they're using logistic regression, we're always dealing in [log odds ratios](https://en.wikipedia.org/wiki/Logistic_regression#Logistic_function,_odds,_odds_ratio,_and_logit)).
 The predictors are in the column on the left.
-The thing in the middle is sometimes called a "forest plot": the favorable situation (odds ratio < 1.0) is on the left, and unfavorable on the right.
+The thing in the middle is sometimes called a ["forest plot"](https://en.wikipedia.org/wiki/Forest_plot): the favorable situation (odds ratio < 1.0) is on the left, and unfavorable on the right.
 You want to see the central blob _and_ it's 95% confidence interval be on one side or the other of 1.0 in order to declare that variable is a good predictor.
 Note that: use of statins is a good predictor (and in the good